 It’s a simple concept: every t-shirt is now a price break.
 Let’s take the example above and convert it into a breakless pricing structure.
 We know the price for one item is $4.00, while 8 items would cost $3.00.

 - It’s simpler for you.
 You can use a spreadsheet or software to create a pricing matrix guaranteed to generate profit at any quantity.

 - It’s simpler for your customer.
 Your customer knows that whatever quantity they are buying, they are getting the best price for that quantity.

-We’ve covered some flaws in traditional pricing breaks in this article and how breakless pricing is a good alternative.
-More and more shops are realizing this has opted to use breakless pricing instead of your traditional price break.
-To help shops with this process, we’ve created a free tool that can generate the matrix for you.
+We’ve covered some flaws in traditional pricing breaks in this article and how breakless pricing is a better alternative.
+More and more shops are realizing the potential of breakless pricing and have opted to make good use of it.
+To help shops like yours with this process, we’ve even created a free tool that can generate the matrix for you.
 If you have feedback on how we can improve the tool, please send an email to firstname.lastname@example.org.